Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm Design and Analysis of

-Thus, the expected cumulative regret of the LLM agent after $T$ rounds is at least: where the first inequality follows from the regret incurred in rounds where $b^*$ is eliminated from the duel, and the second inequality holds due to Jensen's inequality and the linearity of expectation.
+where the first inequality follows from the regret incurred in rounds where $b^*$ is eliminated from the duel, and the second inequality holds due to Jensen's inequality and the linearity of expectation.

 According to the Assumption~\ref{assump:1}, in the worst case, the LLM agent's behavior is equivalent to randomly selecting a duel in each round.
-For $K$ arms, there are $\binom{K}{2} = \frac{K(K-1)}{2}$ possible duel combinations.
-Therefore, the probability of selecting a duel containing $b^*$ in each round is $\frac{K-1}{\binom{K}{2}} = \frac{2}{K}$, which yields $\mathbb{E}[N(T)] = T \cdot \frac{2}{K}$.
+For $K$ arms, there are ${K(K-1)}/{2}$ possible duel combinations.
+Therefore, the probability of selecting a duel containing $b^*$ in each round is $(K-1)/{\binom{K}{2}} = \frac{2}{K}$, which yields $\mathbb{E}[N(T)] = T \cdot \frac{2}{K}$.
 The regret bound becomes:

 Therefore, any standalone LLM agent whose policy is represented by Eq.~(\ref{eq:policy}) under the worst-case assumption will suffer an expected regret of $\Omega\left(\min\left\{\Phi(T), \frac{T}{K}\right\}\right)$.
 This lower bound demonstrates the vulnerability of solely relying on LLM agents for DB in adversarial environments when the attacker can manipulate the input prompts. \end{proof}